qosdil/tt-fraudsters-suspender/README.md

 Copy the `/.env.example` as `/.env` then fill out the new file with the real values.
 You can leave the values of `AMAZON_COGNITO_MAX_RPS*` vars as they are if you are not sure about them.

-### Install
+### Build

-Go to the app root directory, then do the Go install command.
+Go to the app root directory, then build the app.
 For example:

 ```
-go install .
+go build -o .
 ```

-> Note: If you update the `/.env` file, then you need to run the `go install .` command again.

-### Run the App

-By assuming that `$GOPATH/bin` is included in your system's `$PATH` environment variable, you can run `tt-fraudsters-suspender` from any directories.

-Please continue with next section for more details on how to work with app.
+That will output the binary file in the same directory.

 ## Commands